 Indeed, history buffs relish Bald Head Island’s intriguing past.
 Native Americans favored the island for the excellent fishing opportunities it provided.
 Bald Head Island also played a role in both the Revolutionary and Civil Wars.
 During the American Revolution, the island was home to Fort George, a British fort.
 During the Civil War, the same post served as Confederate base, Fort Holmes.
 But the island’s most adventurous historical role was that of a stopping point for pirates who replenished their provisions and buried their booty while sailing from New England to the Bahamas.
 Bald Head Island was the preferred hideout for Edward Teach, more commonly known as Blackbeard, who commandeered vessels run aground on the treacherous Frying Pan Shoals.
 Today, the streets of Bald Head Island (known to locals as BHI) are named after Teach and other pirates like Stede Bonnet.

 Bald Head Island is an incorporated municipality with its own fire department and community police department.
-All island firefighters are paramedic-level certified, and a basic medical treatment room is available at the main fire station.
+Anyone who purchases Bald Head Island real estate can feel safe knowing all island firefighters are paramedic-level certified, and a basic medical treatment room is available at the main fire station.
 For emergency treatment, transportation is available to Dosher Memorial Hospital (just minutes from the mainland ferry terminal) or to Brunswick Hospital or New Hanover Regional Medical Center in Wilmington.